wx83/Supplementary/index.md

 ## Section 2:
-> In the following section, you will be instructed to listen to two audio samples and evaluate them based on three criteria: coherence, arrangement, and compliance with given conditions, as well as overall quality.
+> In the following section, you will be instructed to listen to two audio samples and evaluate them based on three criteria: coherence, arrangement, and compliance with given condition, as well as overall quality.

 __Condition:__ This is a soundtrack with electronic/dance vibe.